-This account is FREE to National Association of State Workforce Agencies, and its members, the 53 state workforce agencies throughout the United States, the District of Columbia, Puerto Rico and Guam.
-This includes all employees of a state employment/workforce development agency who are NASWA members.
+This account is FREE to all state workforce agencies who are NASWA members, which includes all 50 states, the District of Columbia, Puerto Rico and Guam.
+All employees who work for a state workforce agency are eligible for NASWA Member Accounts.

 This account is FREE to U.S. Department of Labor employees and staff, and other selected Federal Agency employees and Congressional staff.

 Organizations interested in the Workforce Investment System, such as workforce investment boards, local one-stop career centers, economic development organizations, community colleges, employment research organizations, and workforce system trainers, consultants, and vendors.
 Affiliate accounts are $1,000 per year for up to 10 users.

 NASWA members, government partners and affiliates have access to:

 NASWA's flagship publication covers activities in Congress, the Executive Branch and States related to the workforce system.